MarginaliaSearch/www.marginalia.nu/content/log/A_122_dead_websites/index.md

 ## Ownership Changes

 The second class of events that is of interest is identifying ownership changes, major redesigns, domain parking, and similar.
 This is much more of a puzzle.

 There are many factors which will change when a domain changes owners, such as its certificate and DNS pointers, but these may also change for other reasons.

-Looking at the SSL certificate, it must change when a domain changes owners, but it may also be changed when it is renewed, or replaced for other reasons.
+Looking at the certificate, it must change when a domain changes owners, but it may also be changed when it is renewed, or replaced for other reasons.

 To give some indication of the predictive power of these indicators, let's plot them against time to expiry.